jndean/IPUDOOM/README.md

 ![Gameplay with visplanes and skybox visible](README_imgs/VisplanesSkybox_noCPU.gif)

 - [x] Extend the JIT-patching texture exchange to support span textures and zlighting, so IPU can texture and shade floors + ceilings.
+(The flashing in the gif below comes from gunfire, though enemies and weapons are not yet rendered).

 ![Gameplay with textured and shaded floors and ceilings](README_imgs/TexturedFlats_noCPU.gif)